espocrm/documentation/docs/user-guide/emails.md

 The administrator can view and manage users an email is related to by clicking *View Users* action from the dropdown next to the *Edit* button.

+### Concept

+Espo does not work exactly like a regular personal email client.
+Espo is a central place where emails from multiple email accounts of multiple people are gathered.

+The same email record can appear in the inboxes of multiple users, for example, when they were both recipients of the email.
+A user with high privileges can see an email even if it was not addressed to them.
+This allows the monitoring of subordinates' communication within the organization.

+Email folders in Espo are not connected with IMAP folders, there's no two-way sync between them by design.

 ## Sending emails

 You can compose new email by a few ways: